Rixouu/code-link-editor/README.md

 Deploy on [Vercel](https://vercel.com/) for the best Next.js experience.

+## Changelog

+### [0.2.0] - 2023-04-15

+#### Added

+- Improved switch UI in Settings component for better visibility
+- Red/Green color scheme for on/off states in switches
+- Enhanced error handling in link extraction process
+- Loading state for "Extract Links" button

+#### Changed

+- Updated extracted links section UI for better readability in dark mode
+- Refined Settings component layout and styling
+- Improved contrast and visibility of UI elements in dark mode

+#### Fixed

+- Switch visibility issues in light and dark modes

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.